Fernándo Ochoa Antich: Ministry of Foreign Affairs

 After a trial concerning misappropriation of funds, the National Congress removed Pérez from office permanently on 31 August 1993.
 Ochoa Antich, however, retained his position in the Ministry of Foreign Affairs.
 He served as Minister of Foreign Affairs until February 2, 1994.

-In 1994, when Ramon J. Velasquez was named president, Ochoa Antich was named ambassador to Mexico.
+In 1994, when Ramón José Velásquez was named president, Ochoa Antich was named ambassador to Mexico.
 He continued to hold the position as of 1996.
-In 1998, he ran as a regional candidate for the governor elections of Zulia, but lost to Francisco Arias Cardenas.
+In 1998, he ran as a regional candidate for the governor elections of Zulia, but lost to Francisco Arias Cárdenas.